Volunteer & Foster

 Sew what?
 Do you have sewing skills?
 We have a couple of projects we could use your help with.
 Partial Kennel door covers.
 Transfer cage covers.
 Curtains.

-PVC is the new duct tape.
-We have an idea that requires some design to made with PVC.
+PVC: We have some ideas that require some design to made with PVC.
 Great scout project or a group that can do some fundraising.

 If you have any questions, please contact the Volunteer and Animal Behavior Coordinator, Lehni Lebert, firstname.lastname@example.org